-We can see that selling VMI policies is a business for insurance companies.
-Such a policy does not serve for anything, to a migrant or to the country.
+We can see that selling voluntary health insurance is pure business for insurance companies woth little added value for the client.
 The maximum coverage includes public service in the form of emergency care (an ambulance), and the money goes to the insurer.

 In general, medical care in Russia is not cheap.
-Recently, my children needed vaccinations.
+Recently, my children had to be vaccinated.
 Before the administration of each vaccine, a kid should be examined by a pediatrician, and this costs 1200 rubles ($16).
-Last week, my child needed a Mantoux test, and then another vaccine 3 days later; so, before the vaccine my kid had to be examined for the price of 1200 rubles again.
+Last week, my child needed a Mantoux test, and then another vaccine 3 days later; so, before the vaccine, my kid had to be examined for the price of 1200 rubles again.
 In addition, I paid 300 rubles ($4) to the nurse each time, for the injection.
 Not all parents can afford these costs.

 Medical care by arrangement

 In general, migrants ask for our help if there is a dispute about treatment.
 Most often this happens in cases of traffic or workplace accidents.
-Troubles with a hospital administration may arise, as they ask a migrant to pay for the treatment which is not covered by the policy.
+Troubles with a hospital administration may arise, as they ask a migrant to pay for the treatment which is not covered by such voluntary health insurance.

 If a migrant worked legally, and the employer was paying Social Security contributions, the Social Security Foundation compensates all costs related to the treatment after an injury.
-But in 90% cases, employers do not pay the Social Security Foundation and should compensate the treatment themselves.
-There are difficulties with that, but we try to solve them negotiating with employers.
+But 90% of the employers do not pay the Social Security Foundation and should compensate the treatment themselves.
+For far we have been solving these situations directly negotiating with the employers.

 If migrants gets seriously ill, in most cases they go to their home country to get treatment; it is always cheaper.
 Same is true for injuries; migrants receive some financial compensation from the employers and go back to their home countries.
-I remember a case when a migrant was injured by a steel fixture falling on his head and he received a disability.
+I remember a case when a migrant was injured by a steel fixture falling on his head and got disabled due to the accident.
 In Russia, the estimated costs of rehabilitation amountred to 1 million rubles ($13550); he received 250 thousand ($3390) from the employer and went back to Uzbekistan.

 Migrants pay personal income tax, purchase patents; their employers pay to retirement foundations for them.
 I believe that being legally working people, they have to have something similar to public Social Security Foundation policies.